freepress/internet2016/_posts/blog/2015-11-09-presidential-candidates-digital-divide.md

 The Internet is a lifeline.
 People access economic, educational, civic, political and social opportunities online &mdash; and they are free to share their voices as long as gatekeepers don't stand in the way.

 But gaps across income and race have stranded many communities &mdash; in particular, those made up of  lower-income people of color &mdash; on the wrong side of the digital divide.
 This is particularly problematic because it deepens the division in our country between the "haves" and "have-nots" &mdash; the people who can access and make use of all of those opportunities, and those who simply can't.
-Meanwhile companies like Comcast and Charter want to raise our already high prices  Ñ which would further broaden and deepen the digital divide, all in the name of increasing the enormous profits these companies already reap.
+Meanwhile companies like Comcast and Charter want to raise our already high prices &mdash; which would further broaden and deepen the digital divide, all in the name of increasing the enormous profits these companies already reap.

 It doesn't have to be this way.